xiliu8006/AI-receptive/README.md

 # AI-receptive
+## <span style="color:red; font-weight:bold">Note</span>: If you cannot see the project link in my report (my first report does not include the project link), please visit the website below to view my project.

 # BPR and LightGCN from Scratch (PyTorch)

 This repository provides a complete from-scratch implementation of the **LightGCN** and **BPR**recommendation model using **PyTorch**, without any dependency on RecBole.
 It is adapted to use datasets in **RecBole `.inter` format**, such as MovieLens 100K (`ml-100k`).